scokobro/professional-identity/profIdent-draft1.md

 If it is, as @Tuchman:1972 suggests, primarily a 'ritual' through the enactment of which reporters and editors avoid potential censure, it is reasonable to expect - in a media system such as Japan's where there has developed the constant threat of pressure from powerful sources, that achieving 'objectivity' - and therefore insulating oneself from pressure as much as possible - would become a prime concern.

-There are also commercial benefits; these were recognised early on by the press is Japan.[@Huffman:1997: p?]
+There are also commercial benefits; these were recognised early on by the press in Japan.[@Huffman:1997: p?]

-## Immediacy
+[More on birth of objectivity as a commercial strategy, in other countries as well]{.adm}

-No doubt about this.
+**Immediacy:** No doubt about this.
 Companies like immediacy as a measure of journalistic performance; results are generally quantifiable and unambiguous - it's usually fairly obvious 'who was first'.

 Japanese newspapers still issue *gōgai* sheets, single sheet 'extras' handed out free, often at major railway stations (and thus coincidentally also useful for television news cameras), covering major and breaking stories such as the death of Fidel Castro or the resignation of President Park of South Korea.

-The importance of immediacy for the printed press - the discourse of newspapering in Japan is still largely ambivalent about the existence and importance of the web - might also be detected in the ongoing commitment of all newspapers to deliver to subscribers homes[^deliv] very early in the morning thus ensuring the presence fo a daily paper and access to the news it provides 'at the breakfast table'.
+The importance of immediacy for the printed press - the discourse of newspapering in Japan is still largely ambivalent about the existence and importance of the web - might also be detected in the ongoing commitment of all newspapers to deliver to subscribers homes[^deliv] very early in the morning thus ensuring the presence of a daily paper and access to the news it provides 'at the breakfast table'.

+Having said this, the foremost tool for achieving 'immediacy' for journalists in the 20th century must be the newspaper website, and these are still underdeveloped in Japan.
+Perhaps it is felt, as it certainly is in the television industry, that to undermine the business model (whether it be broadcast to home television receivers, or deliveries of physical paper to subscribers homes) should not be undermined by other delivery systems such as the internet.[@Villi:2015]

-## Autonomy
+## Autonomy ##

 This concept at the core of the argument presented in this paper.